shirashko/Neuropsychiatry/README.md

 ## Data

 The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/code/akdagmelih/five-personality-clusters-k-means).
 The original dataset contains personality traits survey data.
-The survey responses are categorized into different traits such as extroversion, neuroticism, agreeableness, methodicalness, ambition, and openness.
+In this project, the survey responses are categorized into different traits such as extroversion, neuroticism, agreeableness, methodicalness, ambition, and openness.

 ## Data Preprocessing